pesho-ivanov/shmap/README.md

-# ESKEMAP - Exact SKEtch-based read MAPping
+# SweepMap - Fast and accurate sketch mapper of a set of reads to a reference

 This directory contains the source code of ESKEMAP and the documentation of experiments we performed in our paper.